Bekozin/Odev3/README.md

-Select country from country
+1-)Select country from country

    Where country Like 'A%a' ;

+2-)